Deckers Outdoor Corporation (DECK) CEO Dave Powers on Q4 2020 Results - Earnings Call Transcript

 Turning to our Teva and Sanuk brand.
 Global revenue in fiscal year 2020 was $138 million and $51 million respectively.
 Both the Teva and Sanuk brands are attracting consumers with innovative product introductions that feature sustainability stories.
 This includes Teva's Strap in to Freedom campaign, highlighting new use of recycled materials now on nearly all the original sandal straps.

-Similarly, Sanuk continues to operate eco-friendly options, including their [20.54] [indiscernible] collection.
+Similarly, Sanuk continues to operate eco-friendly options, including their [Bead-in] collection.
 To amplify these efforts and embrace the ever changing serve specialty space, the Sanuk brand has recently streamlined operations to work directly with our internal innovation department, known as Deckers labs.
 By collaborating directly with Deckers labs, recreating cost efficiencies in the business, while also reinvigorating the Sanuk brand innovation engine.

 With respect to channel performance, global wholesale sales increased 7% for the full fiscal year.
 Fiscal 2020 performance was driven primarily by domestic strength in the HOKA, UGG and Koolaburra brands.
 Domestic wholesale has now grown over 9% for two consecutive years based on the strength of these brands.
 For the year, international wholesale increased low single-digits due to HOKA brand’s expansion, being partially offset by the ongoing European reset of the UGG brand that is similar to the strategy we successfully implemented in the UGG brand’s domestic wholesale marketplace.
 We also experienced negative pressure from foreign currency exchange rates.